 So, the fast speeds is a significantly positive attribute of this VPN.
 It is unfortunate that AVG doesn’t unblock Netflix consistently because the good speed performance would have made it a very good VPN for Netflix streaming.

-Based in Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
-There are no known cases of arrests or fines against people downloading torrents in Czech Republic.
+Based in the Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
+There are no known cases of arrests or fines against people downloading torrents in the Czech Republic.

 Thus, AVG is based in a favorably located region to protect torrent users.

 Cons of AVG As Relates Torrenting